jacopo-priori/Emissions_Estimation/README.md

-A model to estimate emissions reduction of projects aimed at slowing deforestation
+Model used to predict emissions reduction of REDD+ projects (Reducing emissions from deforestation and forest degradation in developing countries)